Naagar/Fine_Grained_Classification-FGC-/README.md

 ## Dataset
 To download dataset follow the instructions [here]().
 A nice script that simplifies downloading and extracting can be found here:

+  The dataset comprises images from the nut snacks category.
+Several aspects that makes recognition of this category particularly interesting are:

+      Distribution of samples per class is highly skewed More often than not, the discerning feature is either localized text or dimensions of the object Conditions under which the photo was captured may not always be optimal Occlusion by other objects and promotional signs.

 train and test split 80:20